Do you want to preserve your family’s history and the genealogy research that you have already done? Making a family history book can be fun as the

 This is again another section of the book that you may or may not wish to add to your book.
 This section though can be used to support the information that you have discussed within the main part of your book.

-What can you include in the appendix/appendices:
+What can you include:

 - Scans of original documents,